 Answer: Sellers reduce supply (supply shifts left) in the hope of selling coffee beans later at a higher price and buyers increase demand (demand shifts right) in the hope of buying coffee beans now before the price goes up.
-The price will rise and the effect on the quantity exchanged is ambiguous - it will depend on the extent of the shifts in demand and supply.
+The price will immediately rise and the effect on the quantity exchanged is ambiguous.

-- 2. Can you "beat the market" with public information?
+2. Can you "beat the market" with public information?
 That is, can you use publicly available information to help you buy something cheap and quickly sell it at a higher price?
 Why or why not?

 Answer: No. Usually the market immediately adjusts so that the price has already moved to its new equilibrium value before the amateur speculator can make his or her purchase.

-However, it depends on how quickly any trader, amateur and professional, can get in to the market.
-The problem is that technology tends to mean that traders respond to new information very quickly and so price changes do happen almost immediately when new information is available.
-Ultimately it depends on the extent to which the new information is interpreted and understood, neither of which can be taken for granted as being perfect! - 2 Suppose the expected frost in Brazil is not reported outside of Brazil.
+3. Suppose the expected frost in Brazil is not reported outside of Brazil.
 Can you "beat the market" with inside information?
 Why?

 Answer: Yes.
 In this case, you can make your purchase before the market responds fully to the information about the weather.
 Coffee bean prices will probably rise somewhat straight away, as those with access to the information respond, but they will rise further when the information becomes known to all market participants.
-This is why insider trading is illegal in many countries.
-One of the problems facing traders is keeping information as secret as possible so that they do not fall foul of the regulations, The meeting of two top finance executives at a restaurant could trigger speculation that something must be up and so spark market movements which may or may not be appropriate to information.
-Gossip and rumour are a part and parcel of many highly organised markets.

-In order to reduce smoking, the government places an additional tax of €2 on a pack of twenty cigarettes.
+In order to reduce smoking, the government places an additional tax of £2 per pack on cigarettes.
 After one month, while the price to the consumer has increased a great deal, the quantity demanded of cigarettes has been reduced only slightly.

 1. Is the demand for cigarettes over the period of one month price elastic or price inelastic?
-Explain your answer.